GATE Passing Marks 2025 by IIT Roorkee for OBC, SC, Gen, EWS

 GATE 2025 Passing Marks for Category - Wise

-The authority will release the GATE passing marks 2025 category wise on the official website.
-Candidates can check the previous year passing marks for GATE in the table below.
+The authority has released the GATE passing marks 2025 category wise online.
+Candidates can check the passing marks for GATE in the table below.

 GATE Paper Wise